twolfson/twolfson.com-scripts/gifsockets.twolfson.com/README.md

     - Also, consider relocating
 - Create a `Vagrantfile` in this directory
     - Maybe create a similar setup for `twolfson.com` which has a symlinked `Vagrantfile -> twolfson.com/Vagrantfile`
+- Need to figure out how to handle scripts...
+    - I'm thinking make them all the same and make things like `twolfson.com` a parameter or use callbacks? (e.g. call `restart_command`)

 # Idea 2
 - Put all content at the top level with multiple machines